yuchen-x/MacDeepMARL/README.md

 The results presented in our paper are the averaged performance over 40 runs using seeds 0-39.
 By specifing `--save_dir` and `--run_id` for each training, the correpsonding results and policies are separately saved under `/performance` and `/policy_nns` directories.

 ## Centralized Learning for Centralized Execution

+The second framework presented in this paper extends Double-DRQN method to learn a centralized macro-action-value function by proposing a **Macro-Action Joint Experience Replay Trajectories (Mac-JERTs)** to maintain joint macro-action-observation transitions for training.

 ## Code Structure